-Our center was deigned and constructed from the ground up to be both therapeutic and responsive to the desires of our clients.
-This includes: well appointed private rooms, large open meeting spaces, a cafe, internet access, outdoor walking paths and gardens, and a spa and massage therapy area.
+Our center was designed and constructed from the ground up to be both therapeutic and responsive to the desires of our clients.
+This includes well-appointed private rooms, large open meeting spaces, a cafe, internet access, outdoor walking paths and gardens, and a spa and massage therapy area.
 Our specialized therapy space consists of unique therapy and gym spaces that have been carefully designed in order to produce optimal outcomes while preparing the individual for a quick return home.
-We also feature a salt water aquatic pool, outdoor therapy course, and state of the art biofeedback therapy equipment.
+We also feature a warm water aquatic pool, outdoor therapy course, and state of the art biofeedback therapy equipment.

 We welcome you to visit us for a tour or call for more information – we look forward to sharing our community with you and your loved ones.